Semantics-of-Sustainability/2022-12-09-workshop/paper-draft.md

 *Types of data*

 The first data type is annotated data with a known semantic shift.
 Such data have been curated for English, German, Latin and Swedish ([Schlechtweg et al 2020](https://aclanthology.org/2020.semeval-1.1/)) and Russian ([RuShiftEval](https://github.com/akutuzov/rushifteval_public)).
-If such data set does not exist for Dutch, it needs to be created.
+If such data set does not exist for Dutch, it should be created.
 The idea is then to query the model for specific words for which we know they changed their meaning.

 An alternative to annotated data is to create synthetic data with a simulated semantic shift, and check whether the model detects the shift.
 The model is estimated on the synthetic data, similar to [(EMNLP 2019, section 5)](https://aclanthology.org/D19-1007/) on twitter data.